 Non-core funding is an important earmarked category of resources, which are largely mobilized in support of programmes and projects at the country level.
 In keeping with global trends, this funding has risen considerably during the past decade.
 Non-core funds help us fulfill our global mandate and are complementary to our core funded operations and results.

 New Strategic Partners

 We recognize the growing role of emerging partners as well as the significant potential that exists for mutually beneficial cooperation on important global and regional development issues.
-We have steadily strengthened the scope and quality of our dialogue with emerging partners, including the establishment of partnership agreements with 7 key partners.

 These partnerships offer access to networks and capabilities of UNDP and the UN Development System to advance on shared goals such as South-South and triangular cooperation.
 During the past year, non-core funding to UNDP from programme countries increased by 30 %, in support of both their own national development priorities and their South-South cooperation initiatives.
 (See the support from our top 10 Programme Country Governments)